iwatakeshi/matrix.h/README.md

 /* Copies an n x m matrix A to B. */ void copym(int** a, int** b, unsigned int n, unsigned int m);

-/* Allocates a memory for an n x m matrix. */ void * mallocm(unsigned int n, unsigned int m);
+/* Allocates memory for an n x m matrix. */ void * mallocm(unsigned int n, unsigned int m);

+/* Allocates memory for an n x m matrix and fills it with zeros. */ void * mallocm(unsigned int n, unsigned int m);

 /* Frees the allocated memory for a matrix. */